traumverloren/haute-codeture/haute-codeture.md

 ![inline](wilburparty.gif)

+^ But i didn't know i liked to build fun things with leds until recently.

+^ Been a frontend dev for little over a year.

 ---

 ## I'm a hardware newbie.

-^only been working with hardware for the past year.
+^ only been working with hardware for the past year.

-^And I didn't get into hardware cuz I had a project in mind to automate some part of my life.

 ---